-Waxahachie’s year-round attractions and festivals include the Crossroads of Texas Film Festival in May, Gingerbread Trail in June, Rotary Cow Creek Country Classic Bike Ride in June, Crape Myrtle Festival in July, Texas Country Reporter Festival in October and the World War II Reenactment in November which celebrates Veterans’ Day.
+Waxahachie’s year-round attractions and festivals include the Crossroads of Texas Film and Music Festival in April, Gingerbread Trail in June, Rotary Cow Creek Country Classic Bike Ride in June, Crape Myrtle Festival in July, Texas Country Reporter Festival in October and the World War II Reenactment in November which celebrates Veterans’ Day.
 December offers an array of activities with the Parade of Lights, Candlelight Tour of Homes and Bethlehem Revisited.

 The current population is just over 41,000, with a healthy average growth rate of 3.7%.

 Waxahachie continues to benefit from its convenient location at the intersection of I-35 and US 287.